InditexTech/xk6-grpcresolver/README.md

 ### Technical details

-The k6 gRPC client connects (one client is connected per VU), the `Builder` is executed.
+Then the k6 gRPC client connects (one client is connected per VU), the `Builder` is executed.
 The `xk6-grpcresolver` plugin overrides the default `Builder` with a custom one, which uses a custom `Resolver`.

 The `Resolver` resolves the client's hostname to a list of IPs, which is retrieved periodically.
 This is performed from two tasks which run periodically in background: